Free energy dissipation and a decomposition of general jump diffusions on $\mathbb{R}^n$ without detailed balance

-While the aforementioned framework is well-established for continuous paths, nature is replete with phenomena exhibiting abrupt discontinuities.
-In recent years, jump noise has been identified as a ubiquitous feature across diverse scales.
-In biological systems, L\'{e}vy flights and jump-diffusions are employed to model the optimal foraging strategies of animals \cite{Viswanathan99, Bartumeus05}, the active transport of organelles within viscoelastic cytoplasm \cite{LVS2015}, and the heavy-tailed statistics of neuronal avalanches \cite{Beggs03}.
-In complex physical systems, jump components are essential for describing anomalous diffusion in turbulent flows \cite{Shlesinger87} and tipping points in paleoclimate data driven by rapid environmental shifts \cite{Ditlevsen10}.
-Furthermore, in quantitative finance, jump-diffusion models extend the classical Black-Scholes framework to capture the skewness and fat tails observed in asset return distributions \cite{Merton76, DK08}.
-More recently, the time-reversal of jump diffusions has found cutting-edge applications in machine learning, particularly in score-based generative models where adding noise with jumps can improve sampling efficiency \cite{YP23, GeneratorMatching}.
+While the above framework is well-established for continuous diffusions, many natural systems evolve through abrupt events rather than continuous fluctuations or discrete setting.
+In particular, jump noise has emerged as a ubiquitous modeling ingredient across scales.
+In biological physics, jump diffusions and L\'evy-type models have been used to describe intermittent search and foraging patterns \cite{Viswanathan99,Bartumeus05}, bursty intracellular transport and active fluctuations in crowded cytoplasm \cite{LVS2015}, and heavy-tailed activity statistics in neuronal populations \cite{Beggs03}.
+In complex physical environments, jump components capture anomalous transport in turbulence \cite{Shlesinger87} and rapid transitions (tipping events) in climate records \cite{Ditlevsen10}.
+In quantitative finance, jump diffusion models extend Black--Scholes to reproduce skewness and fat tails in returns \cite{Merton76,DK08}.
+More recently, time-reversal and nonlocal diffusion mechanisms associated with jump processes have found new roles in machine learning, for instance in score-based generative modeling where non-Gaussian noise can improve exploration and sampling efficiency \cite{YP23,GeneratorMatching}.